pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 ### Some PEP 8 rules to remember

-There is a style guide devoted to Python pep 8 standards that you can read [here](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
+There is a style guide devoted to Python PEP 8 standards that you can read [here](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
 However, below are a handful of PEP 8 Rules that you can consider following when writing code.

 * Naming Conventions: Use **snake_case** for variables/functions and **CamelCase** for class names.